nrwl/nx/docs/node/guides/configuration.md

 **When a file is specified in the `.nxignore` file:**

-1. Changes to that file will not be taken into account in the `affected` calculations.
+1. Changes to that file are not taken into account in the `affected` calculations.
-2. Even if the file is outside an app or library, `nx workspace-lint` will not warn about it.
+2. Even if the file is outside an app or library, `nx workspace-lint` won't warn about it.